 Responsive Applications will be evaluated strictly in accordance with the requirements stated in this RFA and any addenda issued.
 The evaluation of Applications will be accomplished by one or more evaluation team(s) designated by COMMERCE.
-Evaluation team(s) will align applications with the most appropriate project category and determine the ranking of the applications.
-Applications may be eligible for more than one project category.
-The RFA Coordinator may contact the Applicant for clarification or supplementation of any portion of their Application.
+Evaluation team(s) will align applications with the most appropriate funding source and determine the ranking of the applications.
+Applications may be eligible for more than one funding source.

+Given COMMERCE staff will align applications with one or more funding source(s) the RFA Coordinator may contact the Applicant for clarification or supplementation of any portion of their Application.
 Applicants are not permitted to submit, resubmit, correct, or change any materials of any kind after the date and time stated in Section 2.2 Estimated Schedule of Procurement Activities.